ggburton/my-cloudformation-templates/README.md

 By default this Creates a publicaly accessible muti-AZ postgres RDS deployemnt and the assocciated VPC and Subnet network infrastructure for it to work.

-It contains paramaters for single instance and private access as well.
+It contains paramaters for single-AZ and private access as well.

+#todo create cloudwatch log group